bartvanhoey/AbpBlazorCustomizeLoginPage/README.md

 ### Open & Run the Application

-* Open the solution in Visual Studio (or your favorite IDE).
+* Open the solution in Visual Studio (or your favourite IDE).
 * Run the `AbpBlazorCustomizeLoginPage.DbMigrator` application to apply the migrations and seed the initial data.
 * Run the `AbpBlazorCustomizeLoginPage.HttpApi.Host` application to start the server-side.
 * Run the `AbpBlazorCustomizeLoginPage.Blazor` application to start the Blazor UI project.